petersonben50/Everglades/code/2019_binning/2019_binning.md

 I started with Metabat2, and will only use this one for now.
 First, I used the JGI script to summarize the bam files for all metagenomic mapping to each assembly into a depth file.
 I then binned the scaffolds using default settings.
-Finally, I renamed the bins to include their assembly of origin and metabat.
+The bins are named to include their assembly of origin and metabat.
+Finally, I removed the periods from the names and replaced them with underscores.